mrneatly/valify/README.md

 ];
 ```

-Each validator accepts a `message` param, which should contain an error message as string.
+Each validator accepts a `message` parameter, which should contain an error message as string.
-You can access attribute name and value in `message`, by using so-called 'paterns':
+You can access attribute name and value in `message`, by using so-called 'patterns':

 ```php
 ['email', 'email', 'message'=>'{value} for {attribute} is not a valid email'],
 ```

 *NB!
-In case you want to show value in error message, you must check if it can be represented as string.*
+In case you want to show value in error message, you must check if it can be represented as a string.*

-You cat also implement your own validators by extending valify\validator\AbstractValidator class.
+You cat also implement your own validators by extending `valify\validator\AbstractValidator` class.
-In this case, you should import (require) AbstractValidator also.
+In this case you should import (require) AbstractValidator also.
 To use own validator in rules, just define validator namespace in validator name:

 ```php